visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

-  RestoreSession(filename, visitDir) -> integer
-  RestoreSessionWithDifferentSources(filename, visitDir, tuple of strings) -> integer
+  RestoreSessionWithDifferentSources(filename, visitDir, mapping) -> integer

-filename : type
+filename : string
     The name of the session file to restore.

-visitDir : type
+visitDir : integer
-    An integer flag that indicates whether the filename to be restored islocated in the user's VisIt directory.
-If the flag is set to 1 then thesession file is assumed to be located in the user's VisIt directory otherwise the filename must contain an absolute path. tuple of stringsA tuple of strings representing the maping from sources as specifiedin the original session file to new sources.
-Sources in the originalsession file are numbered starting from 0.
+    An integer flag that indicates whether the filename to be restored is located in the user's VisIt directory.
+If the flag is set to 1 then the session file is assumed to be located in the user's VisIt directory otherwise the filename must contain an absolute path.

+mapping : tuple
+    A tuple of strings representing the maping from sources as specified in the original session file to new sources.
+Sources in the original session file are numbered starting from 0.
 So, this tuple of strings simply contains the new names for each of the sources, in order.

-return value : integer
+return type : CLI_return_t
     RestoreSession returns 1 on success and 0 on failure.